apify/apify-docs/content/academy/web_scraping_for_beginners/crawling/processing_data.md

 ## [](#wrap) Wrap up 💥

-And this is it for the [Basics of crawling section]({{@link crawling_basics.md}}) of the [Web Scraping Academy]({{@link academy.md}}).
+And this is it for the [Basics of crawling section]({{@link web_scraping_for_beginners/crawling.md}}) of the [Web Scraping for Beginners]({{@link web_scraping_for_beginners.md}}) course.
 For now, this is also the last section.
 If you want to learn more about web scraping, stay tuned.
 We will keep updating the Academy with more content regularly, until we cover all the advanced and expert topics we promised at the beginning.

 If you're hooked and want to continue learning right away, head to the [getting started section](https://sdk.apify.com/docs/guides/getting-started) of the Apify SDK.
-It will help you reinforce your learnings from the Academy and also explain the inner workings of the SDK in more detail.
+It will help you reinforce your learnings from this course and also explain the inner workings of the SDK in more detail.
 See you there 👋